-- Work actively on providing information required for the Board to undertake its activities as stipulated in the Board of Directors' Terms of Reference. - Assist in Doha Bank's strategic planning and business planning processes and constructively challenge and develop strategic proposals. - Review Doha Bank's performance periodically and scrutinize the performance of management in achieving agreed goals and objectives. - Review the integrity of financial information and monitor that financial controls and systems of risk management are robust and defensible. - Spearhead the development of Doha Bank's Corporate Governance policies and monitor compliance to the same. - Assist the Board to properly attend to the External Auditor's report. - Oversee that Bank and Shareholder interests are maintained, especially in conflict of interest situations between executive members and other members. - Be available to shareholders if they have concerns which have not or cannot be resolved through contact with the Chairman, MD and the CEO or if such contact is not appropriate.
+- Work actively on providing information required for the Board to undertake its activities as stipulated in the Board of Directors' Terms of Reference. - Assist in Doha Bank's strategic planning and business planning processes and constructively challenge and develop strategic proposals. - Review Doha Bank's performance periodically and scrutinize the performance of management in achieving agreed goals and objectives. - Review the integrity of financial information and monitor that financial controls and systems of risk management are robust and defensible. - Spearhead the development of Doha Bank's Corporate Governance policies and monitor compliance to the same. - Assist the Board to properly attend to the External Auditor's report. - Oversee that Bank and Shareholder interests are maintained, especially in conflict of interest situations between executive members and other members. - Be available to shareholders if they have resolved through contact with the Chairman.
+MD and the CEO or if such contact is not appropriate. - Act as a supplier to the Board for the communication of shareholder concerns when other channels of communication are inappropriate. - Any additional responsibility entrusted by